...

 Titanium Alloy

-Ultra-strong, lightweight, and biocompatible—perfect for medical implants, aerospace parts, and high-temperature applications.
-Grade 5 (Ti-6Al-4V) is the most popular, though it requires specialized machining due to its hardness.
+Engineered for demanding environments, titanium alloy combines high strength, low weight, and biocompatibility.
+It is widely used for medical implants, aerospace components, and high-temperature applications.
+Grade 5 (Ti-6Al-4V) remains the most common choice, though it requires precise CNC machining control due to its hardness and heat sensitivity during cutting.

 Brass